 Fosaprepitant is given ahead of time and will not treat nausea or vomiting that you already have.

 Fosaprepitant may also be used for purposes not listed in this medication guide.

-You should not use this medication if you also take pimozide.
+You should not use fosaprepitant if you also take pimozide.
 Using these drugs together can cause unwanted or dangerous effects.

 To make sure fosaprepitant is safe for you, tell your doctor if you have:

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.

 Fosaprepitant can make birth control pills less effective.
-Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy, and for 1 month after your last dose.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy for at least 1 month after each dose of this medicine.